Ragul-2005/wafer_detect_deeptech_hackathon2026/README.md

 ### ⚡ Edge-AI Readiness
 - 🖥️ **CPU-based Inference** — Optimized for low-power edge devices
 - 🔧 **NXP eIQ Compatible Workflow** — Ready for embedded AI deployment

+  ---

+## 🏁 Conclusion

+This project demonstrates the effectiveness of a **lightweight Edge-AI pipeline** for semiconductor wafer defect classification using grayscale SEM images.
+By leveraging **MobileNetV2** and transfer learning, the system achieves high classification accuracy while maintaining a compact model footprint suitable for deployment on resource-constrained edge devices.

+The model was evaluated not only on standard validation and test datasets but also on **completely unseen images**, confirming its robustness and generalization capability.
+Exporting the trained network to **ONNX format** ensures portability across different hardware platforms and enables seamless integration into edge-based inspection workflows.

+Overall, the results validate the feasibility of applying deep learning for **real-time, scalable wafer inspection**, reducing dependency on manual review and centralized analysis.
+This work establishes a strong foundation for future edge deployment in smart semiconductor manufacturing environments.

+---

+## 🔮 Future Work

+- ⚡ Hardware deployment and benchmarking on embedded edge platforms
+- 📉 Model quantization and further size optimization
+- 🧪 Expansion of defect classes and dataset diversity
+- 🤖 Integration with real-time inspection pipelines
+- 📊 Continuous learning with new defect samples

+---

+## 📚 References

+1. **Deep Learning for Wafer Defect Inspection** – Survey of CNN-based methods for semiconductor defect analysis
+2. **Public SEM Wafer Defect Datasets** – Open-source repositories for wafer inspection imagery
+3. **PyTorch Documentation** – Model training and transfer learning workflows
+4. **ONNX & ONNX Runtime Documentation** – Cross-platform model interoperability and inference
+5. **NXP eIQ Edge AI Toolkit** – Edge-AI deployment and optimization guidelines

+---